 Indoor skate parks

 Most indoor skateparks ask for fees usually higher than those of outdoor skate parks.
-But an indoor skate park is the answer if you need to practice some tricks but the weather outside is not fine at all.
+But an indoor skate park is an answer if you need to practice some tricks but the weather outside is not fine at all.

 This is only applicable for people who have an empty garage, wide enough to do some skateboarding routines.
 Your garage is definitely a legal place to skateboard with your friends.